What is NDIS Appeals?

 What is the AAT?

 Please note: An application must be made within 28 days after you receive the decision from NDIS.
-The AAT may allow a longer period in special circumstances.
+The AAT may allow longer in special circumstances.

-Who can the SAS’ NDIS Appeals Coordinator assist?
+Who can we assist?

 - You are a person with disability, and are unhappy with a decision made about the NDIS.

 - If you work for a service and wish to refer a person for assistance with advocacy or an AAT appeal.